 2017 was Australia's 30th-wettest year in a record spanning 1900 to present, with an area-average total of 504.06 mm—8% above the 1961–1990 average of 465.2 mm.

 Annual rainfall was above average for most of central, eastern and northern Western Australia, the west of South Australia, and most of the Northern Territory.
 Rainfall for 2017 was below average for most of inland Queensland, most of New South Wales, eastern to central Victoria, and all of Tasmania.
 Notably, rainfall was below average across southern Australia during the cooler months of May–September.
 A climate change signal has been identified in the observed reduction of cool season rainfall in southern Australia; there have been significant declines since the 1970s in southwest Western Australia, and since the mid-1990s in southeastern Australia.

 Darwin had its ninth-wettest year on record.
 Melbourne, Sydney, Hobart and Canberra all experienced a drier than average year, while annual rainfall was near average for Perth, Adelaide, and Brisbane.

 Table of annual rainfall, temperature and sea surface temperatureTable of annual national rainfall, temperature and sea surface temperature anomalies and ranks

-Global temperatures have increased by just over one degree since the pre-industrial period, and all of the ten warmest years on record have occurred between 1998 and the present.
+Global temperatures have increased by approximately 1.1 °C since the pre-industrial period, and all of the ten warmest years on record have occurred between 1998 and the present.
 No year since 1985 has observed a global mean temperature below the 1961–1990 average.

 Globally, it was exceptionally warm throughout the year, with all months to November either the second- or third-warmest on record for their respective month, except September which was fourth-warmest.